-In March 2011, we initiated the development of the Bioenergy Plant, which consisted of constructing a 36 megawatt biomass power plant in Mackenzie, British Columbia adjacent to our currently idled Site I Mackenzie Mill complex.
-The feedstock for the Bioenergy Plant is sourced from a portion of the residuals and former waste products produced at our lumber manufacturing and log harvesting operations.
+In 2015 we completed construction of the Mackenzie Power Plant, which consisted of constructing a 36 megawatt biomass power plant in Mackenzie, British Columbia.
+The feedstock for the Mackenzie Power Plant is sourced from a portion of the residuals and former waste products produced at our lumber manufacturing and log harvesting operations.

-The Bioenergy Plant utilizes proven technology and can produce in excess of 230 gigawatt hours ("GWh") of electricity per year, providing a stable and diversified source of revenue as well as an assured market for a portion of the sawmill residuals produced by the Site II Mackenzie Mill.
-In June 2011, we completed an electricity purchase agreement (the "EPA") and a related load displacement agreement (the "LDA") with the British Columbia Hydro and Power Authority ("BC Hydro").
+The Mackenzie Power Plant utilizes proven technology and can produce in excess of 230 GWh of electricity per year, providing a stable and diversified source of revenue as well as an assured market for a portion of the sawmill residuals produced by the Site II Mackenzie Mill.
+We have executed the EPA and related LDA with BC Hydro.
 Under the EPA, we agreed to supply approximately 200 GWh of electrical energy annually to BC Hydro over a 20-year term for a fixed price.
+The application of a "time of delivery factor" to the fixed price has a seasonal effect on our quarterly revenues from this segment, with the lowest revenues generally in the second quarter and the highest in the first and fourth quarters.
 Under the LDA, we must meet and supply the electricity requirements of our Mackenzie Mills over the same 20-year term.
-In exchange for our agreement to supply such electricity to our Mackenzie Mills, BC Hydro agreed to provide incentive funding towards the completion of the Bioenergy Plant.